Ukraine crisis forces Germany to change course on energy | DW | 01.03.2022

 Germany's energy dependence on Russia is enormous.
 Will nuclear power plants have to operate longer and the coal phase-out have to be postponed?
 Some see fresh opportunities in the current crisis.

-The largest gas storage facility in western Europe is located in the northern German state of Lower Saxony 2000 meters (1.24 miles) below ground.
-It is the size of 910 soccer fields and can hold the annual natural gas consumption of around two million single-family homes.
+The largest gas storage facility in western Europe is located 2 kilometers (1.25 miles) underground in the town of Rehden, in the northern German state of Lower Saxony.
+The size of 910 soccer fields, the facility can hold the annual natural gas consumption of about 2 million single-family homes.
 "Big.
 Bigger.
 Rehden." is the slogan on the website of the company that operates it.
 The facility plays a central role in the security of supply for Germany and Europe.

-Astora is a subsidiary of the Russian energy giant Gazprom, and it owns more than a third of all German gas storage facilities.
-All the sites have one thing in common: they are currently almost empty with levels down to 10% or less of capacity.
+Astora is a subsidiary of the Russian energy giant Gazprom, and it owns more than one-third of all German gas storage facilities.
+All the sites have one thing in common: They are currently almost empty, with levels at 10% or less of capacity.

-Economy Minister Robert Habeck assumes that the storage facilities have been "systematically emptied" intentionally in order to drive up gas prices, but also to generate political pressure.
+Economic Affairs and Climate Action Minister Robert Habeck, of the Greens, assumes that the storage facilities have been "systematically emptied" intentionally in order to drive up gas prices, but also to generate political pressure.

-About 55% of Germany's gas imports come from Russia.
-In addition, 50% of hard coal and about 30% of oil.
-While Germany has a strategic reserve for oil, which by law must last for 90 days, there is no such requirement for gas and coal.
-Here, only the companies themselves decide on their reserves.
+About 55% of Germany's gas imports come from Russia, as well as approximately 50% of hard coal and 30% of oil.
+Though the strategic reserve for oil must last for 90 days in Germany, there is no such requirement for gas and coal.
+Companies decide on their reserves.

-It has now become clear that was a mistake, and the economy ministry wants to push through legal changes as quickly as possible.
+It has now become clear that that was a mistake, and the Economic Affairs and Climate Action Ministry intends to push through legal changes as quickly as possible.
 First of all, for gas: Storage facilities are to be filled to no less than 80% capacity by October, 90% by December, and still at least 40% by February of any given year.

-The law is to be introduced in Germany's parliament, the Bundestag, in a timely manner so that it can take effect on May 1, 2022.
-"This is necessary to ensure that we have until the summer to fill up the storage facilities," according to a statement from the Ministry of Economics.
+The law is to be introduced in Germany's parliament, the Bundestag, in a timely manner so that it can take effect on May 1.
+"This is necessary to ensure that we have until the summer to fill up the storage facilities," according to a statement from the ministry.
 But what happens if that is impossible, as Moscow orders energy supplies to be curtailed or even stopped?

-A fervent debate has begun in government circles; but in times of crisis, many things are conceivable that would otherwise not have seemed possible.
-For example, postponing the nuclear phase-out.
+In times of crisis, many things are conceivable that would otherwise not have seemed possible.
+One possibility is postponing the nuclear phase-out.
 After the nuclear disaster in Fukushima in 2011, Germany decided to go ahead with its plan to shut down all its nuclear power plants by 2022.
 The last three nuclear power plants are still in operation.

 At the same time, a decision has been made to phase out coal-fired power by 2038 at the latest.

-Pinkwart is a member of the business-oriented Free Democrat party (FDP).
+Pinkwart is a member of the neoliberal Free Democrats (FDP).
 The nuclear phase-out has always been a thorn in the side of the FDP.
 But there are also regional interests.
 NRW has 52 power plants and the highest number of coal-fired power plants in all of Germany.
 NRW is also one of four German states with large lignite mining areas.
 The premiers of these states also question an accelerated coal phase-out.

-"Everything is on the table," according to Federal Economy Minister Robert Habeck.
-The Green Party politician is in a very difficult position.
+"Everything is on the table," Habeck said.
+As the economic affairs and climate action minister, he is in a very difficult position.
 It is his job as a government minister to make securing energy supplies his top priority.
 On the other hand, phasing out coal in the face of climate change is a core issue for his environmentalist Green Party, and phasing out nuclear energy has been part of the party's political identity since its founding.

-Even if it were decided that the nuclear power plants should remain operational, it would take a year and a half before the reactors could actually generate electricity again, according to NRW Economy Minister Pinkwart.
+Even if it were decided that the nuclear power plants should remain operational, it would take a year and a half before the reactors could generate electricity again, Pinkwart said.
 For technical reasons, they would still have to be shut down at the end of the year and then restarted to be operational again in the winter of 2023/2024 at the earliest, he says.

-To replace Russian energy supplies in the short term, the Economy Ministry is looking into buying more gas from other countries, for example in the Arab world.
-In addition, LNG, or liquefied natural gas, is to be imported from the USA.
+To replace Russian energy supplies in the short term, the Economic Affairs and Climate Action Ministry is looking into buying more gas from other countries, including in the Middle East.
+In addition, liquefied natural gas (LNG) is to be imported from the United States.

-Economy Minister Habeck will hold talks in the US this week about the purchase of LNG, but also in general about the consequences of sanctions, security policy and energy security.
+This week, Habeck will hold talks about purchasing LNG in the United States, as well as about energy, security policy and the consequences of sanctions.
 But the current crisis is also an opportunity for the environmentalists to massively push the expansion of green electricity.
 "The most important key to our energy sovereignty is the global transformation toward more renewable energies and greater energy efficiency," said Habeck before leaving for the United States.
 "Of course, we are debating the question of energy security in the transatlantic alliance."

-But in Germany's coalition government even FDP party leader and German Finance Minister Christian Lindner has changed his tune.
+But, in Germany's coalition government, even Finance Minister Christian Lindner, of the FDP, has changed his tune.
 He now calls renewable energies "freedom energies."
 Chancellor Olaf Scholz has labeled them "crucial for our security."
 In parliament, on Sunday, he confirmed: "The faster we push ahead with the expansion of renewable energies, the better."

 A package of laws is set to come into force as early as July to enable a full supply of electricity from renewable sources by 2035.
 The law is to stipulate that the expansion is in the "overriding public interest and serves public safety."